Panel User Guide

 • The benefit the Service Provider provides to the Australian economy.

-When requesting quotes, Agencies may negotiate lower fees or request alternative pricing arrangements (e.g. fixed price) with Service Providers, particularly for larger bodies of work.
+When requesting quotes, entities may negotiate lower fees or request alternative pricing arrangements (e.g. fixed price) with Service Providers, particularly for larger bodies of work.

-When requesting and assessing quotes, Agencies are still required to achieve value for money.
+When requesting and assessing quotes, entities are still required to achieve value for money.

 Setting up milestone payments or linking milestones to a payment schedule can be a practical way to actively manage a contract and achieve value for money.
 Milestones help to monitor time-dependent deliverables, and control payments associated with those deliverables.
 Milestones facilitate timely communication with suppliers and can help to manage the contract effectively.
 A payment schedule setting out each expected stage of delivery can be included under the ‘Fees’ item of the RFQ or Order for Services.